 Our investment management services are provided to pension funds, insurance companies, sovereign wealth funds, foundations, endowments, and other institutional investors seeking to generate returns and diversification through investment in real assets.
 We sponsor investment programs that span the risk/return spectrum in North America, Europe, Asia, and Australia.
 We are typically compensated in the form of a base management fee, disposition fees, acquisition fees and incentive fees in the form of performance fees or carried interests based on fund type (open or closed ended, respectively).
 For the base management fees, we typically satisfy the performance obligation as service is rendered over time pursuant to the series guidance.
 Consistent with the transfer of control for distinct, daily services to the customer, revenue is recognized at the end of each period for the fees associated with the services performed.
-For acquisition and disposition services, we typically satisfy the performance obligation at a point in time (at acquisition or upon disposition).
-For contracts with contingent fees, including performance fees, incentive fees and carried interests, we assess variable consideration on a contract-by-contract basis, and when appropriate, recognize revenue based on our assessment of the outcome (using the most likely outcome approach or weighted probability) and historical results, if comparable and representative.
+For acquisition and disposition services, we typically satisfy the performance fees, incentive fees and carried interests, we assess variable consideration on a contract-by-contract basis, and when appropriate, recognize revenue based on our assessment of the outcome (using the most likely outcome approach or weighted probability) and historical results, if comparable and representative.
 Revenue associated with performance fees and carried interests are typically impacted by volatility in the real estate market, a broad range of possible outcomes, and other factors in the market that are outside of our control.